tucats/ego/README.md

 | r.Next() | Prepare the next row for reading.
 Returns false if there are no more rows
 | r.Scan() | Read the next row and create either a struct or an array of the row data
 | r.Close() | End reading rows and release any resources consumed by the rowset read.

 &nbsp;
 &nbsp;
+### tables.New("colname" [, "colname"...])
+This gives access to the table formatting and printing subsystem for Ego programs.
+The arguments must be the names of the columns in the resulting table.
+These can be passed as descrete arguments, or as an array of strings.
+The result is a TableHandle object that can be used to insert data into the table structure, sort it, and format it for output.

+    t := tables.New(":Identity", "Age:", "Address")

+    t.AddRow( {Identity: "Tony", Age: 61, Address: "Main St"}) t.AddRow( {Identity: "Mary", Age: 60, Address: "Elm St"}) t.AddRow( {Identity: "Andy", Age: 61, Address: "Elm St"})

+    t.Sort( "Age", "Identity" )

+    t.Format(true,false)
+    t.Print()
+    t.Close()

+This sample program creates a table with three column headings.
+The use of the ":" character controls alignment for the column.
+If the colon is at the left or right side of the heading, that is how the heading is aligned.
+If no colon is used, then the default is left-aligned.

+The data is added
+for three rows.
+Note that data can be added as either a struct, where the column names must match the column names.
+Alternatively, the values can be added as separate arguments to the function, in which case they are added in the order of the column headings.

+The format of the table is further set by sorting the data by Age and then Identity, and indicating that headings are to be printed, but underlines under those headings are not.
+The table is then printed to the default output and the memory structures are released.

+&nbsp;
+&nbsp;